 The 2017 Ceremony

-It's almost time to celebrate!
-The 2017 MIT Excellence Awards + Collier Medal Award ceremony and celebration will take place on March 16, 2017 from 3-5 pm in Kresge Auditorium.
+The 2017 MIT Excellence Awards + Collier Medal Award ceremony and celebration took place on March 16, 2017.

 Our Three-Part Program